confio/poe-contracts/contracts/tgrade-valset/README.md

 in reality it should just support the proper API, which is then used by `tgrade-valset` (which is just a subset of `tg4-engagement`).

-During valset instantiation, the rewards distribution contract is instantiated using the message:
+During valset instantiation, the rewards distribution contract, called `validator_group`, is instantiated using the message:

 ```json